-Project management software that is online and offers unlimited file storage, such as ProjectManager, is a given.
-Our tool can organize all your documents and make them accessible to the project team on any of our multiple project views.
-For example, the list view can share files, comment on tasks and do all this in real time to foster better communication.
+Project management software that’s collaborative and offers unlimited file storage, such as ProjectManager, is a given.
+Our tool can organize your documents and make them accessible to the project team on any of our multiple project views.
+For example, the list view allows teams to share files and comment on tasks in real time to foster better communication.
 Get started with ProjectManager today for free.

 What Is PMIS?

 A project management information system (PMIS) is how a project’s information is organized.
 It collects and uses project information through one or more software applications.
-What these programs do is help project managers to plan, execute and close their projects.
-It’s a way to organize that flood of information, so you don’t drown in data.
+These programs help project managers plan, execute and close their projects and allow them to organize the flood of information so they aren’t drowning in data.

-There are different types of PMIS software, but most share feature sets that include tools for scheduling, work authorization, information collection and distribution, etc. Some will also have automated gathering and reporting on key performance indicators (KPIs).
-Others are simply a collection of files.
+There are different types of PMIS software but most share feature sets that include tools for scheduling, work authorization, information collection and distribution, etc. Some also have automated gathering and reporting on key performance indicators (KPIs) while others are simply a collection of files.

 What Is a PMIS Used For?

-PMIS is made to support all aspects of project management and the information they monitor or collect.
-Some of those areas are integration management, project scope management, project cost management, project time management, project quality management, project communications management, project risk management, project procurement management and project stakeholder management.
+A PMIS is made to support all aspects of project management including the information that’s necessary to monitor or collect.
+This includes integration management, project scope management, project cost management, project time management, project quality management, project communications management, project risk management, project procurement management and project stakeholder management.

 Essential Features of a PMIS

-That’s a lot of information to keep track of, and when managing a project, it is crucial to be able to immediately pluck that information required at that moment out from all that data.
-Therefore, a PMIS is so important.
-It’s the tool that gives you instant access to the signal in the noise.
-The information is also critical for future projects in terms of reducing risk, improving efficiencies and lowering costs.
+That’s a lot of information to keep track of, and when managing a project, it’s crucial to be able to immediately pluck the required information from all that data.
+A PMIS is an important tool that gives you instant access to the signal in the noise.
+The information is also critical for future projects to help reduce risk, improve efficiencies and lower costs.

 If a PMIS captures all project data and stores it in an organized way, it must also be retrievable, searchable, categorizable, shareable and analyzable.
-To do all this, a typical PMIS will have a series of tools.
+To achieve this, a typical PMIS has a series of tools.

 - Schedule and Planning: Computes early and late schedule, slack times and the critical path

-- Resource Management: Including resource loading, leveling, allocation, etc.
+- Resource Management: Includes resource loading, leveling, allocation, etc.

-- Budget: Associate cost with individual tasks for more accurate budget estimation and generation.
+- Budget: Costs associated with individual tasks for more accurate budget estimation and generation.

-- Control and Performance: Analyze and control cost and performance, updating existing plans as actual against planned data changes, provide what-if scenarios for the project manager.
+- Control and Performance: Analyze and control cost and performance, update existing plans as actual against planned data changes and provide what-if scenarios for the project manager.

-- Reporting and Communication: Creation of graphs and charts of collected and analyzed data that can be shared with stakeholders and team members.
+- Reporting and Communication: Creation of graphs, reports and charts of collected and analyzed data that can be shared with stakeholders and team members.

 - Integration and Ease of Use: Some PMIS will access data from different projects for multi-project analysis, integrating with other systems, such as payroll, inventory, etc. The easier a PMIS is to use, the less time and money required to train.